The nature of assembly bias - III. Observational properties: Overdensity peak height proxy using relative age and halo mass

-For the SDSS galaxies, the best-fitting values are $a=1$, $b=-0.36$.
-The marginalized probability distributions for $a$ and $b$ are shown as dot-dashed lines in Figure \ref{likelihoods}, and as can be seen there is a good agreement with the distributions obtained from our simulation.
-It is remarkable that the parameter $a$ has a value only slightly greater compared to that obtained for the galaxies in the simulation ($a=0.75$), which lies within the uncertainties of this parameter, and the value of $b$ is equal in both cases.
-The correlation function ratios using these values are shown in Figure \ref{sdss_noassembly}.
-Again, the assembly bias is almost not present using the proxy for the overdensity peak height at $r >$ 1 $h^{-1}$ Mpc (average differences in clustering amplitude are smaller than a 10 per cent for each range in magnitude $M'_r$), thus confirming that our approach is able to define an initial peak-height proxy using the crowding of the region where galaxies lie, in a similar manner to that implemented in Paper I, and that SDSS galaxies show a similar behaviour to $\Lambda$CDM semi-analytic galaxies since their best-fitting sets of parameters are comparable.
+For the SDSS central galaxies, the best-fitting values are $a=0.3$, $b=-1.08$ ($\chi^2 \sim 12.35$).
+The marginalized probability distributions for $a$ and $b$ are shown as solid lines in Fig. \ref{likelihoods}, and as can be seen there is a reasonable good agreement with the distributions obtained from our mock catalogue.
+The correlation functions in redshift space and the projected correlation functions are shown in Figs. \ref{Fede_best} and \ref{sdss_noassembly}, respectively, for the lowest mass bin using these values.
+Again, the effect of assembly bias is reduced using the proxy for the overdensity peak height at scales $ >$ 1 $h^{-1}$ Mpc; for the lowest mass bin the average differences in clustering amplitude are 8 $\pm$ 10 per cent in the case of $\omega(\sigma)$.
+We confirm that our approach is able to define an initial peak-height proxy using the crowding of the region where galaxies lie, in a similar manner to that implemented in Paper I, and that SDSS galaxies show a similar behaviour to mock galaxies since their best-fitting sets of parameters are comparable.

-In this context, as mentioned above, Figure \ref{likelihoods} shows the marginalized likelihood distributions for the free parameters $a$ and $b$ of equation (\ref{eq_r_prm}) for three cases: the new magnitude $M'_r$ for simulated galaxies, the true total magnitud in the $r$-band using also simulated galaxies and $M'_r$ for SDSS galaxies.
-By estimating a weighted average for the values in the range of $1\sigma$ for the three distributions, it is obtained

-\\ The best estimates for the $a$ parameter are always positive, whereas those for the $b$ parameter are negative when defining an overdensity peak height proxy using luminosities.
-The next section will discuss the properties of this proxy of peaks when using galaxy luminosities.
+In this context, as mentioned above, Fig. \ref{likelihoods} shows the marginalized likelihood distributions for the free parameters $a$ and $b$ of equation (\ref{eq_r_prm}) for the SDSS and mock catalogues.
+By estimating a weighted average for the values in the range of $1\sigma$ for the two distributions, we obtain\\\\ $ a = 0.26 \pm 0.19$\\ $ b = -0.75 \pm 0.36$.\\\\ The best estimates for the $a$ parameter are always positive, whereas those for the $b$ parameter are negative when defining an overdensity peak height proxy using discrete masses.
+The next section will discuss the properties of this proxy of peaks.